sbt4104/sbt4104/README.md

 <br />
 <br />

-I am a software develpoer.
+I am a software developer.
 I often solve problems in the domain of data structures & Algorithms.
 I am highly interested in the topics related to computer systems like operating systems, computer architecture & distributed systems.
 I also explore topics related to Machine Learning as I love the mathematics involved in it. (in short I love everything that involves technology, mathematics & fun)
 <br />

 Work Experience